martagrz/martagrz.github.io/content/event/Machine Learning vs. Human Learning – What Have We Learned?/index.md

 ---
-title: 'Machine Learning vs. Human Learning – What Have We Learned?'
+title: 'Machine Learning vs. Human Learning – What Have We Learned?
+(Panelist)'

 event: 'Machine Learning vs. Human Learning – What Have We Learned?'
 event_url: https://stjohns.co.uk/event/machine-learning-vs-human-learning-what-have-we-learned-2/